chef/chef-web-docs/chef_master/source/server_high_availability.rst

    $ drbdadm connect pc0

 At this point, the new host should be synchronizing with the secondary back-end server.
-The secondary back-end server will forget all about the data it was missing from the now-gone primary back-end server, and the process of bringing the Chef server back online can begin.
+The secondary back-end server will forget all about the data it was missing from the now-gone primary back-end server, and the process of bringing the Chef Server back online can begin.

 Running a fast network between the primary and secondary hosts, and keeping it full throttle for DRBD transfers, will go a long way to mitigating the any damage that may be done in the event of a loss of the primary from an un-synced cluster.